 For a residential mortgage application:

-- One to three most-recent payslips (depending on the lender): paper copies or PDFs
+- 1-3 of your most-recent payslips (depending on the lender): paper copies or PDFs

-- A few lenders will also request your P60
+- Some lenders will also request your P60 for 2 years

-- If bonuses are a significant part of your earnings, you will usually need to provide evidence for the past 2-3 years
+- If bonuses are a significant part of your earnings, you'll usually need to provide evidence for the past 2-3 years

-- If you have more than one job, provide payslips from both employers, plus how long you have worked for each, and how many hours for each employer.
-(Income from third and fourth jobs usually isn’t counted.)
+- If you have more than one job, provide payslips from both employers, how long you've worked for each company, and how many hours for each employer (income from third and fourth jobs usually isn’t counted)

-- If you have been in your current job for less than two years they will ask for details of previous employers as well.
+- and if you've been in your current job for less than two years, they may ask for details of previous employers as well

 In the past, it was considered that anything but a full-time (permanent) contract would be a bar to getting a mortgage.

-In the new employment landscape, lenders are much more flexible in their attitudes to fixed-term, temporary and agency contracts, as well as applications from freelancers.
+But in the new employment landscape, lenders are much more flexible in their attitudes to fixed-term, temporary and agency contracts and applications from freelancers.

-Read our guide on How To Find And Download Tax Documents For A Uk Mortgage
+Related: read our guide on How To Find And Download Tax Documents For A Uk Mortgage.